Troubleshooting Problems with Docking Stations

 Be sure that you are using the power adapter that came with your docking station.
 Power adapters and the connectors on many computer devices look similar; however, they are not necessarily interchangeable.

-- Click this link to open the HP Support & Drivers website, and then type the name or model for your docking station into the search box.
+- Click this link to open the HP Consumer Support Web site, and then type the name or model for your docking station into the search box.

 - From the search results list, select the Manuals option for your docking station.

 - In the Service and Maintenance Guide, open the Specifications section.NOTE:If you cannot find the power supply information in the Specifications section, try searching for the information by typing power cord or power supply into the Search box at the top of the page.

 - Compare the power supply information with the power supply information located on the side or bottom of the docking station.

 Making sure that the computer is properly docked